Sebastian-Belkner/component_separation/dev/README.rst

 dev
 ===============

-Collection of files needed for development of this software..
+Collection of files for development of this software..